Kurrawong/w3id-profiles/README.md

-# Fundamental Profiles Register
+# W3ID Profiles Register

-A list of fundamental profiles, that is profiles that are commonly seen/needed and widely applicable.
+A list of data profiles - standards that constrain other standards - for [Knowledge Graph](https://www.w3.org/RDF/) applications.

-'Profiles' are formalised _standards_, as defined by the [W3C's Profiles Vocabulary](https://www.w3.org/TR/dx-prof/).
+All the profiles below are presented in accordance with the [W3C's Profiles Vocabulary](https://www.w3.org/TR/dx-prof/).

 ## Metadata